muritane/coordination-architecture/excecutional_literacies.md

 - intelligence measures,
 - personality traits,
 - motivational states,
+- cultural markers,
-- or indicators of merit or legitimacy.
+- or indicators of merit, worth, or legitimacy.

+They describe **structural failure surfaces**, not internal mental states.

 They are **execution-facing distinctions**:
 the ability to preserve specific constraints and categories **while execution is underway** and option space is collapsing.